mehulb2203/facial-weight-change/pipeline/README.md

 ### Starting Docker container

-We use `nvcr.io/nvidia/tensorflow:19.09-py3` docker image. **Note that you need to use this specific docker image version as, the application serializes model training.
-The model is likely incompatible with other versions.** To run the docker container:
+We use `nvcr.io/nvidia/tensorflow:19.09-py3` docker image. **Note that you need to use this specific docker image version only as the model is likely incompatible with other versions.** To run the docker container:
 ```
 docker run --gpus all -it -p 8600:8500 -p 8601:8501 -p 5930:8888 -p 8111:8111 -p 8222:8222 --name uname-weight-changing-api -v /mnt/project_path/weight-changing-api/:/opt/weight-changing-api/ nvcr.io/nvidia/tensorflow:19.09-py3
 ```